godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 When done, it goes via the "exit" sequence port.

 Return
 ^^^^^^

 Some functions can return values.
 In general for virtual ones, Godot will add the Return node for you.
 A return node forces the function to end.

 Sequence
 ^^^^^^^^

 This node is useful mostly for organizing your graph.
 It calls its sequence ports in order.

 TypeCast
 ^^^^^^^^

 This is a very useful and commonly used node.
 You can use it to cast arguments or other objects to the type you desire.
-Afterwards, you can even drag the obj output to get full completion.
+Afterwards, you can even drag the object output to get full completion.

 .. image:: img/visual_script55.png

 It is also possible to cast to a script, which will allow complete script properties and functions:

 .. image:: img/visual_script54.png

 Switch
 ^^^^^^

 The Switch node is similar to the Condition node, but it matches many values at the same time.

 While
 ^^^^^